soundwanders/greatgatsby/README.md

 </p>

 <h1 align="center">
- jcoletta.com Gatsby Portfolio
+ Gatsby Portfolio
 </h1>

+## 🛸 Technology

+- Gatsby
+- React
+- Formik
+- Axios
+- Yup
+- Prettier
+- Continuous Deployment with <a href="https://vercel.com/" rel="noopener noreferral" style="text-decoration: none;">Vercel</a>
+- Form submissions secured with Google Recaptcha services
+- Headless Contact form endpoint provided by <a href="https://formium.io" rel="noopener noreferral" style="text-decoration: none;">Formium</a> API

-## 🧐 What's inside?
+## 🥸 What's Inside?

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+1.  **`/src`**: This directory contains all of the code related to what you will see on the front-end of site.
+Name `src` is a convention for “source code”.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+2. **`/components/common`**: This directory holds all common components which are resuable, shared UI elements such as Input or Button.

+3. **`/components/content`**: This directory holds all components and styles for page's content.
+Content components are exported and rendered by the browser.

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

 5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+4.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
+5.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
+6.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-## 💫 Deploy
+7. **`jsconfig.json`**: The jsconfig file is used by VSCode (Development Environment) and it specifies the root files and the options for the features of JavaScript language service.
+## 🚀 Continuous Deployment

+Each push to branch 'main' triggers a deployment to jcoletta.vercel.app

 Deploy this starter with one click on [Gatsby Cloud](https://www.gatsbyjs.com/cloud/):